Gazmasater/bpfgo/README.md

 _______________________________________________________________________________________________

-git branch -f trace_core1 HEAD git checkout trace_core1
+gaz358@gaz358-BOD-WXX9:~/myprog/bpfgo$ git commit -m "struct EventData new" On branch trace_core1
+Your branch and 'origin/trace_core1' have diverged, and have 1 and 1 different commits each, respectively.

+nothing to commit, working tree clean